Emergent weight morphologies in deep neural networks: Results

-We thus predict that training gives rise to a periodic increase and decrease in the number of nodes across layers that are strongly connected.
-This implies, that the number of nodes that are used for representing the data varies periodically throughout the layers and hence the dimensionality of the hidden data representation might change in the same manner.
-Such dimensional changes in the data representation are ubiquitously used in machine learning algorithms to make predictions on complex data.
+These results imply that the number of nodes that is used to represent the data, the embedding dimension, varies periodically throughout the layers.
+Such dimensional changes in the data representation are ubiquitously used in machine learning algorithms to make predictions on complex data~\cite{berahmand2024autoencoders,perez2004kernel}.
 Increasing the dimensionality of data representations leads, according to Cover's theorem~\cite{cover1965geometrical}, to a high probability of linear separability of complex data structures.
-Such dimensionality transformations are used in the kernel method, and feature engineering.
-Vice versa, reducing the dimensionality of data representations leads to compression which has been shown to aid in learning by facilitating generalization~\cite{shwartz2017opening}.
-This raises the question of whether emergent oscillatory connectivity structures facilitate the repeated transformation of data representations to higher dimensions, as in the kernel method~\cite{kerneltrick}, and back to lower dimensions, as in autoencoders~\cite{berahmand2024autoencoders,kingma2013auto}.
+Such dimensionality transformations are used in the kernel method and feature engineering.
+Vice versa, reducing the dimensionality of data representations leads to compression, which has been shown to aid learning by facilitating generalization~\cite{shwartz2017opening}.
+The observed correlation between the embedding dimension of hidden data representations and the emergent oscillatory weight structures indicates that these structures might also facilitate the repeated transformation of data representations to higher dimensions, as in the kernel method~\cite{kerneltrick}, and back to lower dimensions, as in autoencoders~\cite{berahmand2024autoencoders,kingma2013auto}.
+This connection suggests that the oscillating weight morphology can potentially be used to improve the function of deep neural networks.
+In general, emergent weight morphologies provide the foundation on which learning occurs and may both facilitate and constrain deep learning.